-M.8 Places should be easy to get to and from, as well as easy to travel within, by all modes of transport.
-In line with sustainability and health objectives, movement on foot or by bicycle should be made as convenient as travelling by
+M.87Places should be easy to get to and from, as well as easy to travel within, by all modes of transport.
+In line with sustainability and health objectives, movement on foot or by bicycle should be made as convenient as travelling by car.
+This should help to encourage physical activity.

-M.9 A Mobility Strategy has been developed for Stevenage.
+M.g8 A Mobility Strategy has been developed for Stevenage.
 Developers are encouraged to consult the Mobility Strategy to develop and enable the implementation of sustainable methods of transport for developments in Stevenage.